 Pet owners also ask what to do and what not to do if their dog has a seizure.
 Some get confused about whether to call a vet or monitor the dog closely until it recovers.
 Seizures can be frightening, and they always appear to last an eternity even though they only last a few minutes.
 The following information will help you determine if you need to visit a veterinarian.

-Over the course of minutes to hours, your dog should gradually return to normal.
-You should give it access to stairwells, food, and outdoors once he is behaving normally.
+Over minutes to hours, your dog should gradually return to normal.
+You should give it access to stairwells, food, and outdoors once he behaves normally.
 Please call your veterinarian or a nearby veterinary emergency department if your dog appears to have seizures or has a second seizure.

 Hopefully, you will never experience this unfortunate event with your dog.
 However, you now have some additional knowledge to help you cope with the situation if you do.
-Of course, if you believe you have witnessed a seizure or sudden fainting case (or are unsure which), please contact an experienced veterinarian.
-It is important to identify and treat the root cause as early as possible.
+Identifying and treating the root cause is important as early as possible.
+Of course, if you believe you have witnessed a seizure or sudden fainting case (or are unsure which), don’t hesitate to get in touch with an experienced veterinarian.